-Ernestine rose without ceremony to unplug the coffee pot, and brought it to the table.
+Putting her back to him without ceremony, Ernestine unplugged the coffee pot and brought it to the table.

 “A guy like me doesn’t have it that soft, you know.
 It’s a struggle every day.
 Take those rags Maxwell was talking about.”
-He sat again, gave a minute or two to his dessert, pulled a cigar from an inside pocket and raised an eyebrow at Ernestine.
+He sat again, gave a minute or two to his dessert, pulled a cigar from an inside pocket and bugged an eye at Ernestine.

 “Sure,” she told him.
 “Eat my food.
 Light stogies at my table.
 Maybe you’ll do me a favor.”

-“Yeah, it’d be a great thing, shutting em down…if I happened to own the competition.”
+“Yeah, those rags.
+It’d be a great thing, shutting em down…if I happened to own the competition.”
 He exhaled a brooding cloud.

 “Well, you got two, right?
 If you got two horses to bet on, you can give your jockey a little freedom with the reins.”

 “Throckmorton, I got hustle.
 If I was editing…let’s say, Night Crimes… For one thing, it needs to be about twice as spicy.
 Cover art.
 That’s what anyone eyeballing the rack expects, right?”